botnroll/bnronepi/README.md

 ## 1. Installation:

 ### 1.1.
 Setup Raspberry Pi:
-If you already have a Raspberry Pi setup with SPI and I2C enabled please skip to step 1.2
+If you already have a Raspberry Pi setup with SPI and I2C enabled please skip to step 1.2.

+1. Download Raspberry Pi Imager  https://www.raspberrypi.com/software/
+2. Using the Imager install Raspberry PI OS (32 bit) in a micro sd card (64Gb)
+3. Put the micro sd card into the Raspberry Pi socket
+4. Boot up the Raspberry Pi
+5. Follow the on screen instructions to setup your desktop
+6. Enable SPI and I2C interface
+* Open a terminal (CTR+ALT+T) and run “sudo raspi-config”
+* Use the down arrow to select “Interfacing Options”
+* Arrow down to SPI.
+* Select yes when it asks you to enable SPI,
+* Repeat the process to enable I2C
+* Reboot the Raspberry Pi

 ### 1.2.
 Install onepi library:
 You can chose to install the onepi library by following one of the two options listed below.